nholstein/opentitan.rs/BUILD.md

 Additionally, I used some simple scripts to help with testing.

-It is possible to view the output of a Cargo build script by telling Cargo to use very verbose output with `cargo build -vv`.
+It is possible to view the output of a Cargo build script by telling Cargo to use very-verbose output with `cargo build -vv`.
 It's easy to then print the command line and environment:

 ```